DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 ret                                 ; Return to FAT entry loading loop
 ```

 This final small snippet of code converts the FAT cluster number into the logical, LBA, sector to load with the number of sectors to load present in cx or the memory variable SectorsPerCluster.
-Usually for FAT12 filesystems there is only 1 sector to load, but ideally the code should accomodate larger values.
+Usually for FAT12 filesystems there is only 1 sector to load, but ideally the code should accommodate larger values.
 The memory location to load to would also need to be provided and incremented with each loaded sector, as discussed in the previous guides on loading sectors.

 This covers all the individual steps required to load a file from a FAT filesystem.
 Putting these code examples together with some of the previously covered guides should allow you to write a basic FAT driver to read files from the root directory of a FAT12 or FAT16 filesystem.
 A potential project to test this works would be to write a bootloader with a welcome message stored in a file and have this file opened, loaded into memory and the message displayed to the screen.
 However, you may need to take care to ensure your message uses characters compatible with the print function you are using to display the message.